DWI Attorney in El Paso

 If you have been charged with driving while intoxicated, or DWI, you need an experienced criminal defense attorney.
 A DWI charge may have serious consequences for your career and personal life.
 However, with a DWI attorney on your side, you will be able to present the best defenses possible to your charge.

-What are the elements of a DWI charge?
+The elements of a DWI charge

 If you have been charged with DWI, you are innocent until proven guilty.
 The state of Texas must prove: